Last updated on October 25th, 2018

 Multi-tool with knife and pliers

-While you’re playing your luck if you don’t carry a tire repair kit, it’s downright foolish if you don’t at least carry a quality multitool.
+While you’re playing your luck if you don’t carry a tire repair kit, it’s downright foolish if you don’t carry at least a quality multitool.
 You’ll use the pliers and knife way more often than you’ll ever need to fix a flat tire.

-Above you’ll see pictured the Leatherman Signal I carry on my bike, though an equally good (cheaper) option I can recommend is the Leatherman Rev. Anything as fine as long as it has a sharp blade and sturdy multi-jaw pliers.
+Above you’ll see pictured the Leatherman Signal I carry on my bike, though an equally good (cheaper) option I can recommend is the Leatherman Rev. Anything is fine as long as it has a sharp blade and sturdy multi-jaw pliers.

-Regrettably, it’s generally not plausible to fit an air compressor in most sport bikes.
+Regrettably, it’s generally not plausible to fit an air compressor inside most sport bikes.
 Instead, the two best options are either a CO2 Tire Inflator and some CO2 Cartridges, or a 2-in-1 CO2 Inflator/Hand Pump.
 For reference, you need about 6x 16g CO2 cartridges to fill a completely empty tire up to 30 PSI.
 Nonetheless, if the tire isn’t totally flat, much less will suffice.
 And in any case, you don’t need 30 PSI just to slowly drive to the nearest gas station.
-Neither option is perfect, but it’ll get the job done in a pinch.
+Neither option is perfect, but either’ll get the job done in a pinch.

 Of course, if you do have space for a compact tire inflator, that’s definitely the most preferable option.
 Either way, you’re gonna want to choose one for your kit.